Skip to content

 The Best Smartwatches According to “Stiftung Warentest”

-According to its own statements, “Stiftung Warentest” purchases the products to be tested anonymously in stores.
-Press samples or prototypes are not examined.
+According to their own statements, “Stiftung Warentest” purchases the products to be tested anonymously in stores.
+Press samples or prototypes are not tested.
 The evaluation criteria, weighted differently, include the fitness functions of the smartwatches (35 percent), communication and other functions (25 percent), handling (20 percent), battery life (10 percent), as well as stability, workmanship, and data security (each 5 percent).
 Prices do not directly affect the overall score at “Stiftung Warentest.”

 Three-Way Tie for First Place